-HFCWO is typically performed using a vest.
+HFCWO is typically performed using a percussion vest.
 Traditional models rely on the combination of air bladders, a compressor and a vest worn by the patient, a restrictive setup requiring a visit to a medical facility or complex in-home devices for treatment to be performed.
 However, new technology is making portable models possible.
-The AffloVest is one such model built to run on battery power allowing patients to be mobile during use and giving them the flexibility to choose from various levels of intensity for the delivery of customized treatment.
+The AffloVest is one such chest wall oscillation vest built to run on battery power allowing patients to be mobile during use and giving them the flexibility to choose from various levels of intensity for the delivery of customized airway clearance treatment.

 Doctors discussing the possibility of ACT with bronchiectasis patients must take the time to thoroughly evaluate individual health histories to determine the best technique or combination of techniques.
 Several factors are important to consider before making a decision:

 A combination of therapy types in addition to ACT is often the best solution for sufferers of bronchiectasis.
 Physicians and therapists must work with patients throughout the course of treatment to ensure compliance and perform routine follow-up evaluations for efficacy.
 By looking at the frequency and severity of symptoms, infections and exacerbations, members of the treatment team can determine if and when patients require additional treatments or changes in protocol.